6 key Medicare questions

-3. How do I choose my Medicare supplement options?
+3. How do I sign up?

 4. What do the plans cost?

-If you are already receiving Social Security benefits, payment for your monthly Part B premium is deducted directly from your Social Security checks.
+If you are already receiving Social Security benefits, payment for your monthly Part B premium is deducted from your Social Security checks.
 If you're not yet collecting benefits, Social Security will send you a quarterly bill.